realA10001986/Time-Circuits-Display/README.md

 ![STAmode](img/stamode.png)

-To connect your TCD to your WiFI network, navigate to the Config Portal and click on "WiFi Configuration".
+To connect your TCD to your WiFi network, navigate to the Config Portal and click on "WiFi Configuration".
 The bare minimum is to select an WiFi network name (SSID) and a WiFi password.

 <details>
 <summary>More...</summary>